Which Personal Loan Provider Offers The Lowest Interest Rates In India

 IDFC FIRST Bank: 9.99% p.a.

-For private bank fans, IDFC FIRST Bank offers a rate of 9.99% per annum, which is the top rate in the private sector.
+For private bank fans, IDFC FIRST Bank offers a rate of 9.99% per annum, the top rate in the private sector.

 Its digital process and perks stand out.
 Here’s the scoop: